imbushuo/mac-precision-touchpad/README.md

 This project implements Windows Precision Touchpad Protocol for Apple MacBook family/Magic Trackpad 2 on Windows 10.
 Both USB (traditional and T2) and SPI trackpads are supported.

 If you like my work, please consider buying me a coffee.
+Also I am going to graduate, so any referral for full time opportunities are also appreciated.
 Thank you for your support!

 <a href="https://www.buymeacoffee.com/imbushuo" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>